neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/extracellular-electrophysiology.md

 For general software requirements, please see the [prerequisites](target-general-prerequisites) on the main event page and make sure you have these installed and properly configured.

-We will install other software required (e.g. SpikeInterface, kilosort, or another sorter of your choice) during the course.
+We will install other software required (e.g. SpikeInterface, Kilosort, or another sorter of your choice) during the course.